-Join Daniel Brigham for an in-depth discussion in this video Adding content to a slide, part of Up and Running with Articulate Studio '13.
+Join Daniel Brigham for an in-depth discussion in this video Adding content to a slide, part of Learning Articulate Studio '13.

 Let's build a basic welcome slide so you can see how PowerPoint and Articulate elements work together in a real world task.
 I'm thinking we should insert an illustrated character with a caption, who will welcome learners to the course.
 When we're done, we will preview the slide so we can see how it will look in Presenter.
 I'll start by inserting a character.
 Question for you, do you think that's a PowerPoint thing or an Articulate thing?
 It's an Articulate thing so I'll select the Articulate tab, go over to character.